ChenguangLiuZzz/ChenguangLiuZzz.github.io/_pages/about.md

 ---

-I am a Postdoctoral Research Associate at Durham University, specializing in **applied AI and robust wireless connected systems**.
+I am a Postdoctoral Research Associate at Durham University (*2024.03 - present*), specializing in **applied AI and robust wireless connected systems**.
 My research focuses on developing intelligent, energy-efficient and reslient solutions to address wireless and AI uncertainty in **cooperative autonomous driving systems**, **semantic communications**, and **connected digital twin systems**.

 🔥News
 ======